bryester/Pack-it/README.md

 ### Pack-it

-This is our project Pack-it.
+.This is our project Pack-it.